cakephp/docs/en/chronos.rst

 * ``Date`` objects for representing calendar dates.
 * Immutable date and datetime objects.
-* An pluggable translation system.
+* A pluggable translation system.
 Only english translations are included in the library.
 However, ``cakephp/i18n`` can be used for full language support.

 Installation